classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-Users able to get filesystem access of any available instance

 - All file operations performed by the user are logged to `/var/cld/log/session/$user/$date/$instance_sftp_$time.gz`
 - There are 2 utilities, cld-mount (interactive) and cldxmount (the first instance is selected after filtering)